mesosphere-backup/open-docs/tutorials/service-discovery.md

 See the [marathon-lb repository[(https://github.com/mesosphere/marathon-lb) for deployment options.

-Once you have deployed the application, a cron job will run every minute and update the haproxy configuration at `/etc/haproxy/haproxy.cfg`.
+Once you have deployed the application, a cron job will run every minute and update the HAproxy configuration within the marathon-lb container at `/etc/haproxy/haproxy.cfg`.
 If this changes, HAProxy will reload its configuration.

 ### DNS Configuration for Incoming External Traffic